 The Facility is subject to annual fees related to any unused portion of the Facility which are allocated based on the amount available to the Master Fund.
 Under the terms of the Facility, the Master Fund is subject to, among other things, Investment Fund liquidity tests and Investment Fund concentration tests.
 In the event that the Master Fund breaches certain of the liquidity and concentration covenants, the Master Fund's ability to borrow is reduced.
 Facility fees payable, as reflected on the Consolidated Statement of Assets, Liabilities and Members' Capital, represents unused borrowing under the Facility which accrues and compounds interest daily based on the base rate of the financial institution plus a spread.
-As of March 31, 2023, the Master Fund has \$2,800,000 of loan payable outstanding on the Consolidated Statement of Assets, Liabilities and Members' Capital.
-During the year ended March 31, 2023, the Master Fund had average outstanding borrowings of \$621,781 with an average interest rate of 5.65%.
-Maximum borrowings of \$8,600,000, were outstanding for three days during the year ended March 31, 2023.
+As of March 31, 2024, the Master Fund had no loan payable outstanding.
+During the year ended March 31, 2024, the Master Fund had average outstanding borrowings of \$77,596 with an average interest rate of 7.73%.
+Maximum borrowings of \$2,800,000, were outstanding for three days during the year ended March 31, 2024.